 So happy gluten free travelling.

-If you’ve never been on a boat party, you may wonder what actually goes on.
+If you’ve never been to a boat party, you may wonder what actually goes on.
 Many clubbing destinations around the world have boat parties each night, especially club-central locations like Ibiza, Malia and Zante to name a few.
 A boat party is exactly like being in a club, but outdoors with beautiful scenery and plenty of people.
-If you’re a hardcore clubber then you’ll love this type of trip, but for those who aren’t quite so wild it can be a lot to take in.
-People have drank a lot of alcohol so there can be a lot of people being sick, whilst there isn’t really escape from the loud music and not many opportunities to speak to your friends.
+If you’re a hardcore clubber then you’ll love this type of trip, but for those who aren’t quite so wild, it can be a lot to take in.
+People have drunk a lot of alcohol so there can be a lot of people being sick, whilst there isn’t really escape from the loud music and not many opportunities to speak to your friends.
 It’s also easy to get lost on a big boat so if you do attend a boat party make sure you do so with caution.

 Australia has some of the highest UV levels in the world and that’s why it has one of the highest skin cancer rates in the world.
-UVA penetrates deep into the skin causing damage like wrinkles and discoloration, and exposure to UVB causes sunburn, which can cause permanent skin damage.
+UVA penetrates deep into the skin causing damage like wrinkles and discolouration, and exposure to UVB causes sunburn, which can cause permanent skin damage.
 It doesn’t matter whether it’s severe or mild, you can get skin cancer, so it’s important to cover up properly in Australia.
-The best way to protect yourself from sunburn and other forms of skin damage are by putting on protective clothing, slopping on suncream, wearing hats, seeking shade and wearing sunglasses.
+The best way to protect yourself from sunburn and other forms of skin damage are by putting on protective clothing, slapping on suncream, wearing hats, seeking shade and wearing sunglasses.
 Ignoring these when you’re in the sun can significantly increase your chances of gaining skin cancer, so do take care, especially in Australia and Australasia!
 Remember, Ozone in the atmosphere varies on a daily basis and has an effect on UV levels, so you should check the weather forecast daily for a better insight.